kong4ndrew/home-manager/README.md

 home-manager generations                   # List home-manager generations

 home-manager remove-generations $(seq x y) # Remove whichever generations you want.
+Do `nix store gc` BEFORE removing generations
                                            # To remove a whole sequence of generations from 'x' to 'y', replace x and y to select desired range.

 nix store gc                               # Activate garbage collection on your current Nix store.